The Brightest Tactical flashlights

 BatteryThrunite IMR18650 with 3100mAh included (but any 18650 battery will work)

-It’s in the small details that elevate an okay light to a truly great one, and the Thrunite BSS V4 has that.
-Great handling, nice fit, and finish, for a decent price.
+The small details elevate an okay light to a truly great one, and the Thrunite BSS V4 has that.
+It has great handling, a nice fit, and a finish for a decent price.
 As far as 18650 lights go, there aren’t many that do more, better than this one.
 However, if I could change one thing, I’d put in some kind of visual LVP notification (a blink, blip, something) to supplement the indicator light because the abrupt shut down at the end of the runtime tests was annoying.

 Fenix TK35UE v2.0